 You can remove most stains and marks from painted walls without damaging the paint.
 Just be careful!

 - To get crayon marks off painted walls – Use a dull knife to gently (very gently!) scrape off the top layer of crayon.
-Then rub the area with an “eraser” pad (name brand or store brand) until all of the crayon is gone.
+Then rub the area with an “eraser” pad (name brand or store brand) until all of the crayons is gone.

 - To get marker or pen ink off painted walls – First, wipe with a wet cloth or baby wipe to see how much of the ink comes off.
 If the ink is fresh, blot first to avoid smearing.
 If ink remains, you can try rubbing with an “eraser” pad as described above or use hairspray or toothpaste and a soft cloth.